spinnaker/spinnaker.github.io/community/contributing/docs/reviewing-prs.md

   - Questions
   - no-lifecycle

+  PRs have two states, one is **ready for review** and the other is a **draft Pull request**

-    If a PR is labelled `draft PR` it means that the contributor would like feedback on their PR throughout the review process.
-Reviewers should encourage new contributors to use **draft PRs** rather than open a pull request.
+  If a PR is classified as a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/), this means the contributor would like feedback on their PR throughout the review process, and that the PR is **not ready for review or merging**.

+  Reviewers should encourage new contributors to make use of **draft PRs** when appropriate.

+  If a PR is **ready for review**, reviewers should proceed to the next step in the review process.

   - Once you've found a PR to review, understand the change by: